pudly/schmopera-hugo/content/articles/les-enfants-terribles.md

 youtube_url = ""

 +++
-Opera Omaha's production of _Les Enfants Terribles_ is a strange and mesmerizing exploration of dissociation and escapism.
+Opera Omaha's production of _Les enfants terribles_ is a strange and mesmerizing exploration of dissociation and escapism.
 There are no certainties - only abstract visuals, raw emotions, and atmospheric music.
 Philip Glass' opera, based on the novel by Jean Cocteau, triggers reactions that are powerful but hard to understand.
 The more I tried to wrap my brain around the piece the more confused I became.
 The music and the story refuse to be defined.
 All the audience can do is surrender to the transient emotions without over analyzing - a feat that is easier said than done.

 The story centers around siblings Paul and Elisabeth and their private, fantasy world.
 The plot is a bit confusing, so feel free to read the [full synopsis here](https://operaamerica.org/applications/NAWD/newworks/details.aspx?id=1141) before proceeding.